-The Bank has in place an Arrears Management Policy and Strategy, as well as high-level processes which are in accordance with the CBC's Directive on Arrears Management of 2015.
+The Bank has in place an Arrears Management Policy and Strategy, as well as an Arrears Management Procedure which is in accordance with the CBC's Directive on Arrears Management of 2015.

 In April of 2015, the CBC issued the Directive on Arrears Management and the Code of Conduct on the Handling of Borrowers in Financial Difficulties (the 'Code'), which set out the framework that all banks must use when dealing with customers in excesses/arrears or in pre-arrears.
 It requires Authorised Credit Institutions ('ACIs') to handle all such cases with the ultimate objective of reinstating, where possible, the sustainable ability of borrowers to meet their credit obligations.